mmsellam/332project/progress.md

 # Week 4:
 The main progress about this week was the design as advised by the TA and the professor.
 Please find the file Design.md in the project

+Mokhtar's personal notes:
+create as many threads as you need for communication Take advantage of concurrent programming.
+Then just execute this unit